 TUA Diploma of Applied Entrepreneurship

-Torrens University Australia in partnership with Ducere Global Business School has training programs for entrepreneurs.
+Torrens University Australia has partnered with Ducere Global Business School to provide a training program for entrepreneurs.
 You can study for a diploma in Applied Entrepreneurship.
 The 8-unit diploma course is embedded in a bachelor-degree program.

 - Students need to meet university entry requirements (normally a 60+ ATAR, or 2+ years of work experience).

 - After successful completion, students can choose to continue to an online Bachelor of Applied Entrepreneurship degree (24 units total).